richardmleggett/MARTi/docs/source/index.rst

    | The current version of MARTi is for beta testing purposes and the following are not yet fully implemented:
    |
    | * Full SLURM support - implemented, but untested outside of the Earlham Institute.
 Get in contact if you'd like to try it!
-   | * Centrifuge support - currently only BLAST-based analysis is supported.

 Getting MARTi